vleplat/GRAVIDY/README.md

 ### 2. **Simplex Optimization** (`simplex_gravidy_benchmark.py`)
 **What it does:** Optimizes functions on the probability simplex (sum of components = 1, all ≥ 0) **What it compares:**
-- GRAVIDY–Δ (KL-prox) - Our KL-proximal method
+- GRAVIDY–Δ (KL-prox) - Our KL-proximal method with Newton-KKT inner solver
-- GRAVIDY–Δ (MGN variant) - Modified Gauss-Newton variant
 - PGD (baseline) - Projected gradient descent
 - APGD (Nesterov) - Accelerated projected gradient descent
 - EMD (baseline) - Entropic mirror descent